- About Extension

 - Statewide Locations

-Formerly called the Master Food Preserver Program, OSU changed the name and format to Family Food Education Program, which now emphasizes general nutrition and food safety as well as food preservation.
+Formerly called the Master Food Preserver Volunteer Program, OSU changed the name and format to Family Food Education Program, which now emphasizes general nutrition, food safety and food resource management as well as food preservation.

 Home Preservation Resources